Charles E W Bean, Diaries, AWM38 3DRL 606/86/1 - August 1917 - Part 7

 & [shorthand]

-[*Turk [shorthand]
+[*Turk [shorthand] back

-re CO*]
+re [shorthand]*]

 White & the Inquiry - 2 corps front - gossip.

-Turk [shorthand]
+Turk disclosures [shorthand]

-Game
+Game [shorthand] dangerous

 Austr Rain.
-Took [shorthand]
+Took [shorthand] out.
+Had been with [shorthand]

-More Rain. [shorthand] All day
+More Rain.
+A few dozen [shorthand].
+All day

-drawing up scheme for trench.
+drawing up scheme for [shorthand].
 Got

-it thro w old Griffiths [shorthand]
+it thro w old Griffiths help at least.
+Also [shorthand]

-fear of shells than ^almost any
+fear of shells than ^ almost any

 officer I know.
-Other ^staff offers
+Other staff offrs

 have taken a good deal to